jagadw/jagadw/README.md

 ## Hello everyone 👋 I'm Jagad

-I have an interest in programming and learn about technological advances.
+I have an interest in programming and learn about technological advances.<br>
 👥 My Portfolio https://portfoliojagadw.vercel.app

 ## 🌐 Socials: